HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_tsolution.rst

    :align: center

-Note: The asynchronous callback of Custody system will be triggered when each order is final, and it can be sent up to 5 times per day;
+Note: The asynchronous callback of teh Custody system will be triggered when each order is final, and it can be sent up to 5 times per day;

 Timed task: a total of five callbacks